chrsrns/chrsrns/README.md

 Feel free to look at [my projects portal](https://chrsrns.github.io/personal-projects-portal/) to see my (relatively) complete pet projects.

+Feel free to also look at [my online resume](https://chrsrns.github.io/css-resume/), which I [coded myself](https://github.com/chrsrns/css-resume), to see an overview of my credentials.

 <!--
 **chrsrns/chrsrns** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.